 CVE-2026-27841: CWE-352 Cross-Site request forgery (CSRF) in SenseLive X3050

-CVE-2026-27841 is a high-severity Cross-Site Request Forgery (CSRF) vulnerability in the SenseLive X3050 web management interface.
-The vulnerability arises because the application does not enforce server-side validation of request origin nor implements CSRF tokens, allowing unauthorized state-changing operations via malicious external webpages.
-This affects version V1.
-523 of the product.
-There is currently no official patch or remediation level provided by the vendor.
-No known exploits in the wild have been reported.
+CVE-2026-27841 is a high-severity Cross-Site Request Forgery (CSRF) vulnerability affecting the SenseLive X3050 web management interface.
+The vulnerability arises because the application does not implement server-side validation of request origin nor CSRF tokens, allowing unauthorized state-changing operations to be triggered via a malicious external webpage.
+This could enable an attacker to cause a user's browser to submit unauthorized configuration requests to the device without user interaction.
+There is no official patch or remediation level currently provided by the vendor.
+No known exploits are reported in the wild at this time.

 AI Analysis